mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 17. `/utils` has no live source consumer and only one Value prototype use;
     packrat has no live Value/JSON consumer.
 Both are excluded from a successor unless two exact consumer receipts prove otherwise.
+18. P3 same-FIRST closes the outstanding hostile gap by falsifying D, not by repairing it.
+With diagnostics disabled, four recovery frontiers differ:
+    M2 is `10/6/1/1/10/5`, D is `10/10/2/2/10/6`; diagnostics enabled makes
+    D converge to M2.
+The cause is reordered speculative provenance, not rollback leakage.
+Accepted-M2 closure traversal is the smallest law.

 ## Next executable transaction